Adolf Hitler's bodyguard: Wolf's Lair military conference

 Hitler's most famous military headquarters during the war was the Wolf's Lair (Wolfsschanze).
 He spent more time at that Eastern Front military field headquarters than any other.
 Hitler first arrived at the headquarters in June 1941.
 In total, he spent more than 800 days there during a 3 1/2-year period until his final departure on 20 November 1944.
 It was guarded by personnel from the RSD and FBB.

 It had several security zones.
 Sperrkreis 1 (Security Zone 1) was located at the heart of the Wolf's Lair.
 Ringed by steel fencing and guarded by RSD and FBK men, it contained Hitler's bunker and ten other camouflaged bunkers built from 2 m thick steel-reinforced concrete.
 Sperrkreis 2 (Security Zone 2) surrounded the inner zone.
 This area housed the quarters of several Reich ministers, the HQ personnel, two messes, a communication centre, as well as the military barracks for the FBB.
 Sperrkreis 3 (Security Zone 3) was a heavily fortified outer security area which surrounded the two inner zones.
 It was defended by land mines and FBB personnel, which manned guard houses, watchtowers, and checkpoints.
 Despite the security, the most notable assassination attempt against Hitler was made at the Wolf's Lair on 20 July 1944.

-With Germany suffering major defeat on all fronts, Colonel Claus von Stauffenberg and his ring of conspirators decided to eliminate Hitler and the Nazi leadership, establish a new government, and save the country from total destruction.
+With Germany suffering major defeat on all fronts, Claus von Stauffenberg and his ring of conspirators decided to eliminate Hitler and the Nazi leadership, establish a new government, and save the country from total destruction.
 On 20 July 1944, during a military conference at the Wolf's Lair, Stauffenberg planted a briefcase bomb underneath Hitler's conference table and then quickly left, claiming he had to make an important telephone call.
 Shortly after, the bomb exploded, fatally wounding three officers and the stenographer, who died shortly thereafter.
 Hitler survived with only minor injuries, as did everyone else who was shielded from the blast by the conference table leg.

 The FBB closed all three Security Zone checkpoints, but by then Stauffenberg's car had been let through two of them as he left the area.
 Contrary to the imposed security doctrine in place, Stauffenberg and his adjutant were able to pass through the closed Security Zone 3 checkpoint and proceed to the airport for the flight to Berlin.
 They succeeded in getting away before clarity of the events could be established by the military and security personnel at the Wolf's Lair complex.